-Mairead McGuinness, Fine Gael MEP for Ireland East, serves on the European Parliamentâs Agriculture and Rural Development Committee and the Committee on the Environment, Public Health and Food Safety.
+Mairead McGuinness, Fine Gael MEP for Midlands, North-West, is Vice-President of the European Parliament and serves on the European Parliamentâ€™s Agriculture and Rural Development Committee and the Committee on the Environment, Public Health and Food Safety.

 She chaired the European Parliament Committee of Inquiry into the demise of Equitable Life, where thousands of pensioners lost out on their investments.

 Prior to becoming an MEP she was a well-known journalist, broadcaster and commentator.
-She presented the very successful, Ear to the Ground series on RTĂ television.
-The aptly named programme focused on local, national and European policies.
+She presented the very successful, Ear to the Ground series on RTĂ‰ television, which focused on local, national and European policies.

-Mairead is a former Chairperson of the Consumer Liaison Panel of the Department of Agriculture and Food. Â Married to Tom Duff the couple have four children, twins Orlaith and James, Ăine and Cathal.
+Mairead is a former Chairperson of Guild of Agricultural Journalists and of the Consumer Liaison Panel of the Department of Agriculture and Food.
+Mairead is married to Tom Duff and they have four children.